JohnGoldsmith/dotnetrdf-wiki/UserGuide-Tools-Store-Manager.md

 {{http://www.dotnetrdf.org/images/screenshots/storemanager_newconnection.jpg|Store Manager - New Connection}}

-Available stores are any store which we provide support in any of our publicly released libraries or for which you have a [[UserGuide/Tools/StoreManager/Plugins|Store Plugin]] available in your `plugins/` folder.
+Available stores are any store which we provide support in any of our publicly released libraries or for which you have a [[Store Plugin|UserGuide-Tools-StoreManager-Plugins]] available in your `plugins/` folder.

 ### Graph List